kin-cheung/adv-data-structures/nodejs.md

 # Nodejs
 ## Internals
- - nodejs is built using JS and C++ using V8 (JS/C++) and libuv (C++)
+ - Built in JS and C++ with dependency of V8 (JS/C++) and libuv (C++)
- - V8 is a JS engine that interprets/compiles JS into machine coding using JIT
+ - V8 is a JS engine that interprets/compiles JS into machine code using JIT
- - libuv is a C++ library that provide OS access
-   - Event Loop, Thread Pool, Async IO
+ - libuv is a C++ library that provide OS access (Event Loop, Thread Pool(size:4), Async IO, etc)
- - nodejs connects JS and C++ using `process.binding()`, e.g. PBKDF2
+ - Nodejs connects JS and C++ using `process.binding()`, e.g. PBKDF2
 ## Event Loop
- - it is provided by libuv, **not** V8
+ - Provided by libuv, **not** V8
+ - Move completed tasks from event queues to the stack in V8 for execution in the main thread
 ### Microtask queue vs Marcotask queue
- - two event queues for two types of tasks, microtasks and macrotasks
+ - Two event queues for two types of tasks, microtasks and macrotasks
- - microtasks take priority over macrotasks
+ - Microtasks take priority over macrotasks
- - microtasks include `Promise.then()` and `process.nextTick()`
+ - Microtasks include `Promise.then()` and `process.nextTick()`
- - macrotasks include `setTimeout()`, I/O callbacks, etc.
+ - Macrotasks include `setTimeout()`, I/O callbacks, etc.
 ## Architecture
 ```mermaid
 flowchart LR;